 In Northern climates during winter months, a better metric might be energy efficiency as a function of temperature.
 Electric vehicles do poorly the colder it gets.
 In fact at cold temperatures there is a significant risk of EV losing power quickly.
 If caught in a holiday or storm congestion on a major highway between charging stations, should one have to choose between shutting off the heater and freezing or conserving "charge" to make it to the next charging station?
 This scenario could occur on e-trains, e-buses and other means of conveyance as well.
 If only all electric vehicles are allowed as has been proposed in many countries and states, this could amount to a huge human tragedy.

 Safety concerns have been mentioned with respect to a number of transportation options being considered.
 There are some safety concerns regarding choice and packaging of energy sources whether it be fuel production, processing, storage and conversion.
-Lithium batteries inflammability is but one concern.
-Safety in mining, manufacturing and disposal at end of life of various materials is a concern.
+Lithium batteries inflammability/explosions are but one concern (see video clip of Battery Testing at DOE Sandia National Laboratory https://www.youtube.com/watch?v=9n6uljkLJK ).
+Safety in mining, manufacturing and disposal at end of life of various materials is also a concern.